Not sure if you should grow a beard? This FAQ should answer some common concerns and get you on the road to beardedness

 You’re on your way to getting a kick in the nuts.
 Two weeks of itchy is the price you pay for a winter’s worth of snow protection.
 You know when people have their faces chapped off by the brutal arctic winds that we’ve been blessed with these last few years?
 How itchy is that?
 Yea, I don’t know either because I grow a beard every winter.

 My GF/BF/Wife/SO doesn’t like facial hair.

 Do they pick out what shirt your going to wear?
 Do they tell you what to say?
 Unless they are billionaires and your state doesn’t have a 50-50 clause, grow it.
 To quote #1GF!, “Grow some sack, too.”
 A beard is one thing, that even though it might look crappy, is appreciably manly.
 It’s inexplicable, and may be macho bullshit, but growing a beard makes you want to hammer things and wear flannel.
 You may not have any more reason than that beard to feel like a man, but it will make you feel like a man.
 And you deserve that for 30 days, Nancy.

 In general, women don’t like beards.

 I used to think that, too.
-Then you meet a couple who like them.
-Those chicks like flannel shirts, work boots, beards, and men.
+Then you meet a couple who do.
+Those women like flannel shirts, work boots, beards, and men.
 Not clean, freshly-pressed window dressings with fashion sense.
 These women like men.
 Burly, manly men.
 I’m not going to guarantee that a beard will transform you, but it will certainly help you fake it.
 Eastwood and Bronson had heavy stubble all the time.
 And how can we forget the beard sporting, ass-kicking Mr. Chuck Norris?
 G.I.
 Joe?
 Sean Friggin’ Connery?
 Yea, women have never thrown their panties at any of them.

 Beards make you look old.